cookiezombie/Useful-Linux-Command-Line-Commands/README.md

 When we open up a terminal session we see something like:
 >**`jeff@localhost:~$`**

 `jeff@localhost:~$` is called a shell prompt and lists your username (jeff) and the name of your linux machine (mine is named localhost).
-The shell prompt is the first thing we see Whenever we open up the terminal.
+The shell prompt is the first thing we see whenever we open up the terminal.
 We start typing our commands at the end of the shell prompt after the $ symbol.

 ## **Print working directory**
 ### **`pwd`**